Biden’s quest for a new normal: Can he restore calm and still make progress?

 Ford went beyond stylistic breaks with Nixon’s devious ways, said Scott Kaufman, a biographer of Ford and a historian at Francis Marion University in Florence, S.C.

 “Ford would meet with people Nixon put on his enemies list,” Kaufman said.
 “He really did reach across the aisle.
-But Biden has it much harder: There was no Internet, no 24-hour news cycle, in 1974, and you didn’t have the lack of respect for experts and institutions that you see today.”
+But Biden has it much harder: There was no Internet, no 24-hour news cycle in 1974, and you didn’t have the lack of respect for experts and institutions that you see today.”

 But even Ford’s efforts to rekindle bipartisanship or at least comity in the aftermath of Nixon’s zealous, rule-smashing politics largely came up empty, the biographer said.